Courseography/courseography/README.md

 1. Run `$ stack run` to start the server
 2. Navigate to `http://localhost:8000/graph` in your browser

-When running in development you should run `$ stack run dev-server` instead of `$ stack run` to start the server.
-This will automatically recompile the client when you make changes to the source code.
+When running in production you should run `$ stack run prod-server` instead of `$ stack run` to start the server.
+This will build the client in production mode which should be faster for users but slower to compile.

 #### Developers